 - Have arrangements been put in place as to what will happen to shares in the business?

 - Do your clients want the shares to go to their family or business partners?

-This needs to be detailed in the Shareholder Agreement or via a Cross Option Agreement and Rachel Dean from our corporate team outlines a few of the things to think about in terms of succession planning in this video.
+This needs to be detailed in the Shareholder Agreement or via a Cross Option Agreement.

 Family and business partners require authority to be in place to make decisions on an individuals behalf with regards to their property or business affairs.
 Therefore it is essential to ensure the correct paperwork is in place sooner rather than later.

 Although the idea of any nuptial agreement can be a difficult subject to discuss, an agreement entered into before or after a marriage makes financial sense for many couples.

 A nuptial agreement is a financial planning tool - parties may have significant assets from a previous marriage, historic family wealth they want to protect or children from a previous marriage that require access to a business succession plan.